Djémila

 Djémila (جميلة), formerly Cuicul, is a small mountain village in Algeria, near the northern coast east of Algiers, where some of the best preserved Roman ruins in North Africa are found.
-It is situated in the region bordering the Constantinois and Petite Kabylie (Basse Kabylie).
+It is in the region bordering the Constantinois and Petite Kabylie (Basse Kabylie).

-In 1982, Djémila became a UNESCO World Heritage Site for its unique adaptation of Roman architecture to a mountain environment.
+In 1982 Djémila became a UNESCO World Heritage Site for its unique adaptation of Roman architecture to a mountain environment.
 Significant buildings in ancient Cuicul include a theatre, two fora, temples, basilicas, arches, streets, and houses.
-The exceptionally well preserved ruins surround the forum of the Harsh, a large paved square with an entry marked by a majestic arch.
+The exceptionally well preserved ruins surround the forum of the Harsh, a large paved square with an entry marked by an arch.

 Roman Cuicul

 Under the name of Cuicul, the city was built 900 m above sea level during the 1st century AD as a Roman military garrison situated on a narrow triangular plateau in the province of Numidia.
 The terrain is somewhat rugged, being located at the confluence of two rivers.